staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/create-requests/request-basics.md

 <img alt="Request Methods" src="https://assets.postman.com/postman-docs/v10/request-methods-v10-2.jpg" width="340px"/>

-For example, if you're working with an API for a To Do list application, you might use a `GET` method to retrieve the current list of tasks.
+For example, if you're working with an API for a to-do list application, you might use a `GET` method to retrieve the current list of tasks.
 Then you can use a `POST` method to create a new task, or you can use a `PUT` or `PATCH` method to edit an existing task.

 Postman supports a number of extra request methods by default, and you can use custom methods.
 Select the method dropdown list, edit the method name text, and save your new method.
 To delete a method, hover over it in the list and select the delete icon <img alt="Delete icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px">.